-- I. Excluding from the following figures to identify expected participation rates based on eligible customers: - i.
-80,981 lower usage customers - only high-usage customers where the customer falls into the top 50% consumption tier108 have been included - ii.
-6,530 customers whose weather normalized usage was not statistically significant and could not be properly evaluated for cost effective treatment119 - iii.
-7,354 customers with less than 12-months of concurrent usage (in order to accurately determine usage eligibility) $\frac{1210}{2}$; with a termination in the prior
+- 80,981 lower usage customers only high-usage customers where the customer falls into the top 50% consumption tier have been included - ii.
+6,530 customers whose weather normalized usage was not statistically significant and could not be properly evaluated for cost effective treatment 119 - iii.
+7,354 customers with less than 12-months of concurrent usage (in order to accurately determine usage eligibility)10; with a termination in the prior year11; with residency in the home for less than a year12; or customers who were comprehensively treated in the prior 7 years13,14 statistical significance of historical usage is determined by calculating the coefficient of determination (R-squared) between heating consumption and heating degree days.
+The R-squared indicates the reliability of savings and cost-effectiveness calculations based on the weather normalized usage.
+This means that the weather normalized results may not be producing a statistically significant confidence level (e.g there may be anomalous usage months; inconsistent or insufficient data; etc.).
+PGW utilizes a minimum correlation of .9, which indicates strong correlation.